robinhermit/quakescope/README.md

 ### Circuit
 Here a quick overview of the Arduino based circuit is provided, with the connections for each element.
 Find a graphic overwiew in the attached `Fritzing-plain` and `Fritzing-hand` files.
-Note: thumb, index and middle fingers are imagined to be wrapped in conductive tape beforehand.
+Note: thumb, index and middle fingers on the gloves are imagined to be wrapped in conductive tape beforehand.
 Arduino digital pins are marked as D1, D2 etc.; analog pins are marked A1, A2 etc.; 5V and 3V are called as on the Arduino; GND represents any of the GND pins on Arduino.

 #### LIS3DH